 When performance-enhancing drugs have the power to overcome differences in natural talents and the willingness to sacrifice and persevere in the quest to perfect those talents, we cannot avoid confronting the question, What do we value in sport?
 Emerging technologies—from hypoxic chambers and carbon fiber prostheses to genetic manipulation—will force us consider what, after all, is the point of sport?

 Sport, the “Arms Race,” and the Triumph of the Performance Principle

-When Hastings Center researchers spoke with athletes in the early 1980s about performance-enhancing drugs in sport, they described an intensely competitive world in which tiny differences—fractions of a second in the hundred meter sprint, inches in the discus or shot put—separated the victor from the vanquished.
-Where a drug could give even a small edge, some athletes would be tempted to use it.
+When Hastings Center researchers spoke with athletes in the early 1980s about performance-enhancing drugs in sport, they described an intensely competitive world in which tiny differences—hundredths of a second in the hundred meter sprint, fractions of an inch in the discus or shot put—separated the victor from the vanquished.
+Anywhere a drug could give even a small edge, some athletes would be tempted to use it.
 And, just as significant, every other athlete in that event would feel enormous pressure to join in.
 The dynamics of drugs in sport bear more than a superficial resemblance to an arms race: each party drives the other further, lest either be left behind.

 Critics of doping control sometimes argue that sport would be better off if athletes were just allowed to take whatever drugs they wanted.
 Fans would get more dramatic performances.
 The playing field would be leveled (because every athlete could use the same drugs).
 We could do away with the cat and mouse game between drug users and testers, saving money and aggravation.